filipfit/k8_scripts/README.md

 ```
 If this error comes up while initializing the master node or adding a worker to the cluster, try restarting the `docker` and `containerd` services by running `systemctl restart docker containerd`.
 If this does not solve the problem delete the file `/etc/containerd/config.toml`, restart containerd and try again.

+## kubectl: Connection refused
+The error "Connection refused" when running a kubectl command often means that swap is not turned off.
+Turn off swap temporarily by running `sudo swapoff -a` or run the `perma_disable_swap.sh` script.
+Some PCs turn swap back on after reboot, even after "permanently" turning it off by changing the `/etc/fstab` file.

+## Node does not have status READY
+If a node does not change its status to READY after a while (typically max.
+10 minutes) you can restart the services needed by Kubernetes by running `sudo systemctl restart docker containerd kubelet`.
+If that does not help, restart the system.
+If that also fails look at the events in the node by running `kubectl describe node <node-name>` and try to solve the problem from there.